 Remodeling magazine is one source that tracks statistics and trends.
 They compile a US national average using regional data.
 But what if your home is outside the USA?
 Simply that the numbers are fuzzier, but since we live in a largely global economy, you may be able to extrapolate general economic trends.

-During the years 2008 to 2009, the US national averages report generated showed that the ROI on virtually all remodeling was down from 2007.
+Looking back historically, during the years 2008 to 2009, the US national averages report generated showed that the ROI on virtually all remodeling was down from 2007.

 But were more interested in current trends.
 Lets look at the results for the 2010 to 2011 time span.